Linedit

 which doesn't require having a separate file for your ordinary initialization code. -- James A. Crippen

-How do you make this work?
+How do you make this second method work?
 I can't and don't see how since SBCL by necessity processes its initfiles before it gets around loading swank. -- Nikodemus Siivola